menu

 Because of many things, Butler is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Butler really has some of the features that families look for when choosing a good community to raise children.
 Is Butler perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Butler is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Butler does not have a public transit system used by locals to get to and from work.

 Demographics